 We have also participated in industry-sponsored phase III trials, such as the Z-100 adjuvant immunomodulator trial for cervical cancer, and the avelumab versus chemotherapy versus avelumabchemotherapy trial for platinum-resistant ovarian cancer.
 We are pleased to announce GCGS’s provisional membership entry into the Gynaecological Cancer InterGroup and look forward to collaborating with other partners within and outside of Singapore in conducting gynaecological cancer trials.

-HIPEC (Hyperthermic Intraperitoneal Chemotherapy)Ovarian cancer is a peritoneal-based disease, and our group, in association with Assoc.
-Prof. Melissa Teo, has recruited to date more than 60 ovarian cancer patients who are on the Centre’s HIPEC protocol.
+HIPEC (Hyperthermic Intraperitoneal Chemotherapy)Ovarian cancer is a peritoneal-based disease, and our group, has recruited to date more than 60 ovarian cancer patients who are on the Centre’s HIPEC protocol.
 Our group remains committed to developing new and relevant protocols for gynaecological cancers and optimising patient selection strategies for HIPEC among those with recurrent ovarian cancer.
 The team aims to reduce the toxicity of HIPEC and has published several quality-of-life analysis studies for patients receiving this therapy.

 Gynaecological Radiation Oncology TeamOur group is undertaking studies to ascertain the impact of radiation therapy on quality of life in patients with cervical cancer.
 This study will provide longitudinal follow-up data and enable clinicians to better counsel patients concerning the short- and long-term impact of radiation therapy, and form the basis for cost-effectiveness and health economic analyses.
 It will also provide baseline information for the eventual comparison of the efficacy of proton therapy with conventional radiotherapy.